kohjiaxuan/NLP-Model-for-Corpus-Similarity/README.md

 # NLP-Model-for-Corpus-Similarity
 A NLP model I developed to determine the similarity or relation between two documents/articles.
-Inspired by the cosine similarity (angle of two word vectors) concept. <br><br>
+Inspired by the cosine similarity (angle of two word vectors) concept.
+Please refer to <b>FINAL.
+NLP Model for determining similarity of Wiki articles.ipynb</b> for the code. <br><br>

 ## NLP Model for determining the similarity/relation of Wiki Articles
 ### Inputs two Wikipedia Articles inside and outputs a percentage of similarity